Self-employment: European Union

 The European Commission defines a self-employed person as someone: "pursuing a gainful activity for their own account, under the conditions laid down by national law".
 In the exercise of such an activity, the personal element is of special importance and such exercise always involves a large measure of independence in the accomplishment of the professional activities.
 This definition comes from Directive 2010/41/EU on the application of the principle of equal treatment between men and women engaged in an activity in a self-employed capacity.
 This is in contrast to an employee, who is subordinate to and dependent on an employer.

 In addition, Article 53 of the Treaty on the Functioning of the European Union (TFEU) provides for the free movement of those taking up and pursuing activities as self-employed people.
 It stipulates: "In order to make it easier for persons to take up and pursue activities as self-employed persons, the Council shall… issue Directives for the mutual recognition of diplomas, certificates and other evidence of formal qualifications".

 The self-employment form of work does not group homogenous workers.
 As indicated by the European Commission in 2010, there are "different understandings and definitions of the term self-employment across the countries, with a number of different subcategories defined: for instance, according to the legal status of the enterprise, whether the business has employees or not (employers versus own-account workers) and/or the sector in which the business operates.
 Some countries also make the distinction between self-employed status and the status of 'dependent self-employed' (e.g. Spain, Italy), where the self-employed person works for only one client.
 Others distinguish self-employment which is carried out in addition to paid employment (e.g. Belgium)".

+“Schijnzelfstandigheid” is a Dutch term that refers to false self-employment or bogus self-employment.
+It occurs when a person is officially classified as a freelancer or self-employed worker but, in practice, works as a regular employee under the same conditions, without the rights or benefits of an employee, such as paid leave, social security, or protection against dismissal.